TylerHand75/Java_Final_project/README.md

 ## Chapter 5

+We learned about __One-dimensional Arrays__ and how to get their length. we also learned how to get the ***max and min values*** in the array and how to sort them from biggest to smallest.
+We learned about some of the out of bounds exeptions.
+We learned how to sort them in different ways or take one value and move it to a different pissition in the array.
+This was a good chapter but I am still having a few issues with arrays in the for and if loops.

 ## User Stories video games library

 - can the user look up a certain game
 - is the game only on a certain system
+- What is the price of the game
 - is the game a certain genre
 - look at the ratings
 - see how many copys have been sold